-No away stadium has played a bigger part in shaping Arsène Wenger’s legacy, for better or worse, than Old Trafford, and the outgoing Arsenal boss saw his side defeated 2-1 on his last trip to the Theatre of Dreams at the weekend.
+No away stadium has played a bigger part in shaping Arsène Wenger’s legacy, for better or worse, than Old Trafford, and the outgoing Arsenal boss saw his side defeated 2-1 on his last trip to the Theatre of Dreams in April.

-The loss confirmed Manchester United will finish the season inside the Premier League’s top four – once a guarantee of Wenger’s stewardship – while simultaneously ensuring the Gunners’ own hopes of Champions League qualification rest entirely on their Europa League fortunes.
+The loss confirmed Manchester United would finish last season inside the Premier League’s top four – once a guarantee of Wenger’s stewardship.

 However, it wasn’t all doom and gloom for Arsenal.
 With one eye on the return leg of their upcoming semi-final against Atlético Madrid in Europe’s secondary competition, Wenger rang the changes, resting several established first-teamers and giving opportunities, either as starters or substitutes, to a handful of youngsters.

 And these young stand-ins impressed.
 So much so, even, that 20-year-old Ainsley Maitland-Niles, who started in his preferred centre-midfield position as opposed to the wing-back role he has largely featured in so far at senior level, was named man of the match, despite finishing on the losing team.

 What’s more, the next strongest contender to be proclaimed the game’s highest performer was an Arsenal player too, and another of the names less familiar to most fans: Konstantinos Mavropanos.